Skip to main content

 College of Arts and Sciences Interdisciplinary Initiative Grant -- World Religions.
 ISU College of Arts and Sciences.
 Illinois State University.
 (2019)

-Los Mormones in Spain: Popular Literature and Public Opinion.
-Global Mormon Studies Research Grant at Claremont Graduate University.
-Other.
+Global Mormon Studies Research Grant.
+Claremont Graduate University.
+Private.
 (2019)